Home>Fixed Deposit>Types Of FD

 Conclusion

-Fixed deposits can be the right choice if you are looking for guaranteed returns on your deposits and want to save for a specified amount of time.
+Fixed deposits can be the right choice if you want guaranteed returns on your deposits and want to save for a specified amount of time.

 With the different types of fixed deposits available, you can also choose a scheme that suits your financial needs.

-Understand the types of bank deposits available, use the tips mentioned above and pick the right fixed deposit scheme to save your hard-earned money.
+Understand the types of bank deposits available, use the tips mentioned above and pick the suitable fixed deposit scheme to save your hard-earned money.

 FAQs

-What are the documents required for opening an FD account?
+What are the documents required to open an FD account?

 You would need to submit the following documents for opening an FD account –

-• Identity proof like your PAN Card, Voter’s ID card, passport, Aadhaar card, etc.
+• Identity proof includes your PAN Card, Voter’s ID card, passport, and Aadhaar card.

-• Address proof like your utility bills, rent agreement, passport, Aadhaar card.
+• Address proof like your utility bills, rent agreement, passport, and Aadhaar card.

 • Also, fill out and submit the account opening form, and the account will be opened.